 So, I don't think the application documents gave Options any basis to conclude advice hadn't been given - particularly given what I say above.
 They present a confused, inconsistent, picture.
-And where the documents expressly said that Mr A hadn't been advised, they said in most instances that Options hadn't advised Mr A, rather than Caledonian hadn't advised him.
+And where the documents expressly said that Mr V hadn't been advised, they said in most instances that Options hadn't advised Mr V, rather than Caledonian hadn't advised him.

-Taking account of the available evidence I consider that, in this case, Caledonian did provide advice to Mr A on the merits of transferring his pension to the SIPP and investing in the FPI bond.
-Mr A has explained that "he wasn't aware that he could move his pension until he spoke to Caledonian" and "he was attracted to the investment" because he was told it would make "more money in interest than it would with the MOD."
-It appears more likely than not that Caledonian proactively suggested to Mr A he transfer his DB occupational pension and make the investment.
-Mr A had limited investment experience and transferred to the same SIPP, and same investment as many other consumers who Caledonian introduced.
-I don't think Mr A would have transferred his pension to a SIPP or invested it in FPI of his own volition or without a positive recommendation from Caledonian.
+Taking account of the available evidence, I consider that, in this case, Caledonian did provide advice to Mr V on the merits of transferring his pension to the SIPP and investing in the FPI bond.
+Mr V recalls a Caledonian representative showing him illustrations of how his "army pension would not make a single penny more".
+And telling him if he transferred he would be "guaranteed to retire with a minimum of £250,000 if not more".
+It appears more likely than not that Caledonian proactively suggested to Mr V he transfer his DB occupational pension and make the investment.
+Mr V had limited investment experience and transferred to the same SIPP, and same investment as many other consumers who Caledonian introduced.
+I don't think Mr V would have transferred his pension to a SIPP or invested it in FPI of his own volition or without a positive recommendation from Caledonian.

-Indeed, the paperwork I've seen supports that Mr A was given advice.
-The evidence is that the Caledonian representative presented themselves as an 'adviser' to Mr A. As I've highlighted above, the Caledonian representative's signature was entered in the space for 'adviser name' on the member declaration accompanying the SIPP application form.
-Caledonian also selected the investment - the investment details were typed/prepopulated on the SIPP application form for Mr A's signature.
+Indeed, the paperwork I've seen supports that Mr V was given advice.
+The evidence is that the Caledonian representative presented themselves as an 'adviser' to Mr V. As I've highlighted above, the Caledonian representative's signature was entered in the space for 'adviser name' on the member declaration accompanying the SIPP application form.
+Caledonian also selected the investment - the investment details were typed/prepopulated on the SIPP application form for Mr V's signature.